 - (1) The grant will be awarded for feature-length series.
-A fictional or animated series is feature-length if it runs for at least 240 minutes per season, and a documentary series is feature-length if it runs for at least 180 minutes per season.
-In justified exceptional cases, the FFA managing board may allow a shorter running time for animated films. - (2) If a German broadcaster is involved in funding the series, the grant will be awarded only if the share of funding from the German broadcaster or from a company affiliated with it does not exceed 60 per cent.
+A fictional or animated series is feature-length if it runs for at least 240 minutes per season, and a documentary series is feature-length if it runs for at least 180 minutes per season. - (2) If a German broadcaster is involved in funding the series, the grant will be awarded only if the share of funding from the German broadcaster or from a company affiliated with it does not exceed 60 per cent.
 If the series is not filmed in German, sentence 1 applies on the condition that the share of funding from German broadcasters may not exceed 70 per cent. - (3) The FFA managing board may permit exceptions to subsection (2) in justified cases on request.
 In doing so it will, among other things, consider whether and to what extent the production of the series may be financed and/or refinanced by the sale of overseas distribution rights.